11 Top Insurtech Startups to Watch 2024

 • Funding: Series B, $25.7 Million

 Insurtech startup Quantemplate is a platform designed to solve various insurance data problems.
-Their aim is to help reinsurance, P&C, and life insurance companies grow and transform through numbers.
-Founded by insurance industry veterans and computer scientists, Quantemplate makes data mapping suggestions based on machine learning algorithms.
+Its aims to help reinsurance, property and casualty (P&C), and life insurance companies grow and transform through numbers.
+Founded by insurance industry veterans and computer scientists, Quantemplate makes data-mapping suggestions based on machine learning algorithms.
 Analysis of this proprietary information allows companies to build a competitive advantage.

 11. Covomo